Prionotus: Taxonomy

 Prionotus was first described as a genus in 1801 by the French naturalist Bernard Germain de Lacépède, who described it as a monotypic genus with its type species being Trigla evolans, described by Linnaeus in 1766.
 The genus is one of 2 genera classified within the subfamily Prionotinae, the searobins, in the gurnard family Triglidae.

 Etymology

 The genus name is a compound of prion; "saw", and notus; "back", as Lacépède saw three free dorsal spines (not encased in the fin's membrane) when he was describing the type species P. evolans but these were probably the result of damage to the specimen.

+Evolution

+The earliest known fossil remains of Prionotus are indeterminate remains from the Middle Miocene-aged Calvert Formation and the mid-late Miocene-aged St. Marys Formation of Maryland, US.